Allopathic remedies for dental pain

-As with natural pain relievers, chemical/allopathic analgesics or anti-toothache formulae are often just temporary remedies and will require your getting the tooth "fixed" by a dentist (which is also a temporary measure which can and in my and some others' view does damage the ailing tooth even more)2 or alternatively (and bravely) taking its stabilisation and/or recovery in your own hands.
+As with natural pain relievers, chemical/allopathic analgesics or anti-toothache formulae are often just temporary remedies and will require your getting the tooth "fixed" by a dentist (which is also a temporary measure which can damage the ailing tooth even more) or alternatively (and bravely) attempting to take its stabilisation and/or (in the best of cases) recovery in your own hands.

-Allopathical analgesics and over-the-counter (OTC) medications are pain relievers such as aspirin, acetaminophen [Tylenol], Ibuprofen3 [Motrin, Advil, Nuprin] and hydrocodone [Vicodin], the most common perhaps being Paracetamol, Aspirin, and Acetaminophen.
+Allopathical analgesics and over-the-counter (OTC) medications are pain relievers such as aspirin, acetaminophen [Tylenol], Ibuprofen [Motrin, Advil, Nuprin] and hydrocodone [Vicodin], the most common perhaps being Aspirin and Paracetamol and its twin Acetaminophen.